We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 The 90s were an incredible time for cartoons.
-Anyone born in the late 80s or early 90s probably has fantastic memories of watching some amazing animated shows every Saturday morning.
+Anyone born in the late 80s or early 90s probably has fantastic memories of Saturday mornings spent watching the amazing animated TV shows of the era.

 The show is such an accurate representation of the comic book, and it feels like Spider-Man is animating right off the pages.